daweifeng/fast-canny/README.md

 ```
 NOTE: When building the whole project, especifally if you are building the opencv benchmark, CMake will download the opencv source code and build it.
 This will take a while.

+## Development

+This project is using Devcontainers to provide a consistent development environment.
+To start the development container, you will need to have Docker installed on your machine.
+And then on VSCode you can open the project in a container by clicking on the green button on the bottom left corner of the window and selecting "Reopen in Container".

 ## Run